TokenFormer: Rethinking Transformer Scaling with Tokenized Model Parameters: Future Work

 \textbf{Integrating Vision and Language Models.} Leveraging the parameter-efficient tuning capabilities of Tokeformer, we can achieve seamless integration of visual and linguistic modalities.
 This can be accomplished by unifying the key-value parameter tokens derived from pre-trained visual \ourmethod and language \ourmethod into a single parameter set.
 Then, the new learnable tokens are introduced to perform vision-language alignment and instruction tuning.

-\textbf{Device-Cloud Collaboration.} \ourmethod can serve as the cloud-side knowledge base in device-cloud collaboration of on-device LLMs, with each pair of key-value parameter tokens representing a learnable pattern, leveraging the device for real-time processing and the cloud for intensive tasks.

-\textbf{Enhancing Model Interpretability.} As \ourmethod is entirely based on attention mechanisms, it inherently benefits from the interpretability associated with attention in token-parameter interactions.
+\textbf{Enhancing Model Interpretability.} As \ourmethod is entirely based on attention mechanisms, it inherently benefits from the interpretability associated with attention in token-parameter interactions~\citep{geva2020transformer}.
 This characteristic enhances the model's explainability, contributing to the AI community's efforts to develop more transparent and understandable models.
+Please see \ref{ref:interpre} for more discussions.